adedomin/CSC450-project-proposal/final/final.md

 In short, a service oriented architecture is a way for applications to share state and provide services over middleware and structured, serialized objects.
 [@soa]
 One way of transacting states between services is through Representational state transfer, or REST.
-With REST, services are able to share well structured data through document structures like JSON, XML, etc. [@semanticrest]
+With REST, services are able to share well structured data through document structures like JSON, XML and many others. [@semanticrest]

-POSIX-shells are completely out of this domain because of their limitations.
+POSIX-shells are nearly completely useless for interacting with SOAs.
-Generally when dealing with web APIs it is recommended to build a general purpose language script instead.
+Generally when dealing with web APIs it is recommended to build a general purpose language script instead;
+If an ansible module exists, that may be another alley of interest.

 1.2.
 Designing and Defining a Domain Languages
 ------------------------------------------------------